Sport in Vatican City: Olympic Games

 As of July 2024, Vatican City is not a member of the International Olympic Committee and is therefore not able to send a team to the Olympic Games, though it had made bids to compete at the 2024 Summer Olympics in Paris, France.
 To form a National Olympic Committee, national sport federations must conduct sporting activities within its borders and internationally.
 It also must be affiliated with at least five international federations that govern sports included in the programme of the Games.
 As of May 2024, two of its national sport federations have been affiliated with governing bodies of sports, namely Vatican Cycling with the Union Cycliste Internationale and Vatican Taekwondo with World Taekwondo.

 Prior to the designation of Paris as the host of the 2024 Summer Olympics, the city of Rome expressed its intent to host the Games in 2014.
 Due to the Vatican's location within the city, Francis sent support for the events of archery and football to be held within its boundaries, specifically at the Gardens of Vatican City and the Palace of Castel Gandolfo.
 In September 2016, the city withdrew its bid as the host of the Games, leaving it to the city of Paris.

-As part of planning to join the Olympic Games, delegations from Vatican City lead by the head of the sports department in the culture ministry, Melchor Sánchez de Toca Alameda, were present at the 2016 Summer Olympics in Rio de Janeiro, Brazil, and 2018 Winter Olympics in South Korea as observers.
+As part of planning to join the Olympic Games, delegations from Vatican City led by the head of the sports department in the culture ministry, Melchor Sánchez de Toca Alameda, were present at the 2016 Summer Olympics in Rio de Janeiro, Brazil, and 2018 Winter Olympics in South Korea as observers.
 Francis also met with IOC President Thomas Bach multiple times for talks to let Vatican City take part in the Olympic Games opening ceremonies.